virasak/angular-elm/README.md

 Originally created by [virasak](https://github.com/virasak/angular-elm) for Elm 0.18.

 Ported to Elm 0.19 and modified with breaking changes by Ethan B. Martin.

+Thanks to [this online tangram puzzle](http://wiebke-koepp.de/) for helping me make the logo.